Blueman3612/KnightVision/DEPLOYMENT.md

      - Output directory: `frontend/.next`

 3. **Environment variables (if needed):**
-   - Add the backend API URL to environment variables:
+   - Add the backend API URL to environment variables in the Amplify Console:
-     - NEXT_PUBLIC_API_URL: `http://your-ec2-ip:8000`
+     - NEXT_PUBLIC_API_URL: `http://your-ec2-ip:8000` (use your actual EC2 public IP)
+   - For more security, consider:
+     - Setting up a domain name for your backend API
+     - Configuring HTTPS for your API endpoint
+     - Using AWS Secrets Manager for sensitive environment variables

 4. **Save and deploy:**
    - Click "Save and deploy"